This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 Video: How to Point a Brickwork Wall or Repoint a Chimney

-Take care when working at height, especially on ladders, if possible only use a hand grinder at height working from a scaffold tower, wear a face mask that covers both your mouth and nose, wear safety goggles.
+Take care when working at height, especially on ladders, if possible only use a hand grinder at height working from a scaffold tower, wear a face mask that covers both your mouth and nose, and wear safety goggles.
 Use an extension lead fitted with an RCCD plug top.

 Questions and Answers